 I realized that I want to make contributions to humanity so that if and when I’m dying I won’t feel regret and be in greater pain from all the things I wish I had created.
 This response isn’t a source of motivation more than it is a source of terror and a desire to prevent it.
 I want to help educate people to get on board with the most pressing disasters today.
 The same existential disasters happening through all of life's existence.
-We need to learn that the biggest threats to our existence are our biological determinants.
-The Fable of the Dragon Tyrant is an animated story depicting the folly of humans and our strengths if and when we manage to admit the real problem.
+We need to learn that the biggest threats to our existence are our biological determinants. is an animated story depicting the folly of humans and our strengths if and when we manage to admit the real problem.

 I recommend viewing even to kids to understand the importance of acting on technical solutions as soon as possible and how denial has become our norm.

 Death, also known as senescence, is the disease of aging.
 There’s been incredible progress on the reversal of aging and the taboo subject is beginning to enter professional research and practice.
 Preventing death starts with the affordable methods anyone can take to prolong their life.